Fall 2022: RickThomas.Net Becomes LifeOverCoffee.Com

 14 – Make discipline short.
 When it’s time to correct your child, do not drag it out for hours.
 Make it short, memorable, and redemptive.
 Extend your praise and shorten your discipline.

 15 – Talk during “non-fight” times.
-When there is no conflict is the best time to discuss what’s going on in your child’s heart.
+When there is no conflict, it’s the best time to discuss what’s going on in your child’s heart.